damcho/CityExploration/README.md

 The CitySearch feature leverages a high-performance prefix tree (Trie) data structure for lightning-fast search results, ensuring smooth user experience even with the large dataset.
 Search results are intelligently sorted and presented in a user-friendly format that makes it easy to distinguish between cities with similar names across different countries.

+## User Story & Requirements

+### Narrative
+As a user, I want the app to load a map and display a search bar so I can search for a specific city and see its details.

+### Acceptance Criteria
+✅ **Real-time Prefix Search**: When the user starts typing in the search bar, the search must be done by prefix, updating the search on each character typed, displaying the search results in real time

+✅ **Alphabetical Sorting**: Searched cities must be sorted alphabetically by name first and then country

+✅ **Map Integration**: A city icon must appear on the map after selecting the searched city

+✅ **Favorites Management**: The user can select the searched city as favourite city and access it directly from the favourites section when re-launching the app

+✅ **Orientation Support**: The feature must support portrait and landscape modes

+### Use Cases

+#### 🔍 Search City
+1. User starts typing city name
+2. After three characters typed, search displays cities matching the prefix
+3. Results are ordered by city and country alphabetically
+4. User taps on searched city from search list
+5. City is displayed on map

+#### ⭐ Select Favourite
+1. User searches for a city
+2. City is displayed on map
+3. User can save city as favourite
+4. City shows on favourites section
+4. favorite cities are persisted on future app launches

+#### ⭐ Unselect Favourite
+1. User enters Favorite section
+2. User can uncheck city as favourite
+3. City gets removed from favourites section

+#### 🚫 Empty Search
+1. User searches for a non-existing city name
+2. No results are displayed

 ## Technical Requirements

 ### Development Stack